 - Stay home if you are ill with a viral illness until you are better.

-- If you are coughing or ill, put on a mask to protect others.
+- Wear a mask to protect yourself and others.
 This does not have to be a special type of mask.
 Any mask that helps capture respiratory droplets during a sneeze or cough is effective.

 What behavior or practices are NOT helpful or effective?